Which place is cheaper, Nagasaki or Osaka?

 In January, Osaka usually receives less rain than Nagasaki.
 Osaka gets 46 mm (1.8 in) of rain, while Nagasaki receives 78 mm (3.1 in) of rain each month for the winter.

 Osaka is around the same temperature as Nagasaki in the spring.
-The temperature in Osaka is usually 15°C (59°F) in April, and Nagasaki stays around 16°C (60°F).
+The daily temperature in Osaka averages around 15°C (59°F) in April, and Nagasaki fluctuates around 16°C (60°F).

 In the spring, Osaka often gets around the same amount of sunshine as Nagasaki.
 Osaka gets 176 hours of sunny skies this time of year, while Nagasaki receives 174 hours of full sun.